The Good Girl, the Good Friend, and the Guy With Secrets: Relatable Characters in a New Teen Romance

 ~ Ashley C.

 P.S.
-If you would like to sample more of my story-writing style, feel free to click here to read some short stories that are currently available.
+If you would like to sample more of my story-writing style, feel free to click here to read some stories that are currently available.